iTunes: About iOS backups

 - Messages (iMessage and carrier SMS or MMS pictures and videos)

-- Voicemail token (This isn't the voicemail password, but is used for validation when connecting.
+- Voicemail token (This isn't the voicemail password, but it is used for validation when connecting.
 This is only restored to a phone with the same phone number on the SIM card)

 - Voice memos